 Historically, the Committee has emphasized retention as a key objective of the Company's compensation program.
-The Company maintains two supplemental retirement plans-the Officer Retention Plan (the "ORP") and the Long-Term Retention Plan (the "LTRP")-for the purpose of attracting and retaining officer talent until retirement and promoting a long-term perspective.
+The Company maintains two supplemental retirement plans-the Officer Retention Plan ("ORP") and the Long-Term Retention Plan ("LTRP")-for the purpose of attracting and retaining executive talent until retirement and promoting a long-term perspective.
 These plans are also provided in light of the Company's historical practice of not using equity as a significant component of compensation (except for the CEO).
-The named executive officers participate in the ORP and will not receive any benefits under the LTRP which was adopted for new awards to executive officers and key employees after March 2014.
-The material terms of the ORP and the LTRP are described on pages 42 and 44, respectively.
+The material terms of the ORP and the LTRP are described on pages 46 and 48, respectively.